corcorana/restingIAF/iaf_manu.md

 We were however particularly interested in establishing the proportion of spectral peaks that would be detected across various levels of SNR.

 #### 2.4.3 Simulation of heterogeneous alpha-band activity within multi-channel datasets
-To ascertain how the SGF method performs under more realistic conditions, we simulated datasets that comprised a random alpha peak situated amidst an approximately Gaussian-distribution of neighbouring components.
+To ascertain how the SGF method performs under more realistic conditions, we simulated datasets that comprised a randomly selected alpha peak situated at the centre of an approximately Gaussian-distributed set of neighbouring components.
 This configuration was designed to replicate empirical observations of broader alpha peaks, which may arise on account of distributed alpha-generators oscillating at different frequencies to one another.
-To achieve this effect, we generated a matrix of alpha band oscillations from which the composite signal was drawn.
+To achieve this effect, we generated a matrix of alpha-band oscillations from which the composite signal was drawn.
-A Gaussian window spanning 5 Hz was centred on the target PAF, and those frequencies spanned by the window were sampled in proportion to the height of the window function (such that the centre frequency contributed most sample points, followed by the neighbouring two signals, and so forth).
+A Gaussian window spanning 5 Hz was centred on the target PAF, and those frequencies spanned by the window were sampled in proportion to the height of the window function (such that the centre frequency contributed most sample points, followed by the two adjacent signals, and so forth).
-The area of the Gaussian window was varied by manipulating its alpha value (the reciprocal of the standard deviation), where higher alpha values result in narrower distributions.
+The area of the Gaussian window was varied by manipulating its $\alpha$ value (the reciprocal of the standard deviation), where higher $\alpha$ corresponds to a narrower distribution.
-We stratified our simulations into three alpha levels: 1, 2.5, and 4.
+We stratified our simulations into three $\alpha$ levels: 4.0, 2.5, and 1.0.

-Once the composite alpha signal had been constructed, it was then combined with a randomly sampled pink noise signal.
+Once the composite alpha signal had been constructed, it was then combined with a randomly sampled pink noise signal at a given SNR.
-This final step was repeated nine times for each simulated dataset, such that the alpha signal was combined with an independently sampled pink noise signal.
+This final step was repeated nine times for each simulated dataset, such that the alpha signal was replicated and combined with an independently sampled pink noise signal.
-Consequently, each dataset contained nine channels that differed from one another as a consequency of stochastic variance in the background characteristics of the spectrum.
+Consequently, each dataset contained nine synthetic 'channels' that differed from one another as a consequence of stochastic variance in the background characteristics of the spectrum (while comprising the same alpha component signal).
-This enabled us to examine consistency of IAF estimation in the context of random noise fluctuations, as well as providing information about rates of channel rejection as a function of alpha-band distribution.
+This enabled us to examine consistency of IAF estimation in the context of random noise fluctuations, as well as providing information about rates of channel rejection as a function of alpha-band distribution at differing levels of SNR.

-For all simulations, SNR was set at either 0.15 or 0.30 so that performance of the estimation technique could be evaluated under relatively low vs. moderate SNR conditions.

 ## 3 Results